tablexi/capistrano3-unicorn/README.md

 end
 ```

-Note that presently you must put the `invoke` outside any `on` block since the task handles this for you; otherwise you will get an `undefined method `verbosity'` error.
+Note that presently you must put the `invoke` outside any `on` block since the task handles this for you; otherwise you will get an `undefined method 'verbosity'` error.

 Note that the after hook is needed from Capistrano 3.1 forward.